heiswayi/heiswayi.nrird.com/_posts/2017-03-14-send-email-notification-using-powershell-script.md

 comments: true
 ---

+**Are you working with PowerShell script in your day job?**

-Today, I just want to share a snippet of PowerShell script that can make your task for sending email becomes easier if you're using Windows.
-However, it still depends on your requirements and the script I share not necessarily can provide you a complete solution or solve your whole problem.
+If yes, this might be interesting for you.
+Today, I just want to share a snippet of PowerShell script that can make your task for sending email becomes easier.
+However, it still depends on your requirements and the script I share may not necessarily be able to provide you a complete solution or solve the big problem.
 Some may need you to modify or derive the script to suit your case.

-At work, I have been implementing software build automation a lot.
-I also have been creating some internal tools or writing some scripts to automate tasks.
-One of the common tasks in my automation is sending email notification.
-If the build machine is using Windows, batch and PowerScript are my best friends to the automation process.
-For this case, I would like to use PowerShell script because it is lightweight and flexible to any further change, no IDE required.
+At work, I have been implementing software build automation and it's part of my day job as Build and Release Engineer.
+I also have been creating some internal tools or writing some scripts to automate the tasks.
+One thing that is common in my automation work is sending email notification.
+If my build machine is using Windows OS, batch and PowerShell script will be my best friends for the automation process.
+Most likely I will use PowerShell script as it is lightweight and flexible to any further modification.
+No need for IDE, no need to compile.
 I can just use [Notepad2](https://xhmikosr.github.io/notepad2-mod/) to edit it.

+### Script

-> Please note that the snippet below is very straightforward and simply send email notification using SMTP client.
-If you want to use it, you may go through the code so you can get the idea how it works and where you can get started.
+Please note that the snippet below is very straightforward and simply send email notification using SMTP client.
+If you want to use it, you need to go through the code so you can get the idea how it works and where you can get started.

-**EmailNotification.ps1**
+_EmailNotification.ps1_

 ```powershell
 # SETTING UP NECESSARY PARAMETERS